DylanMcBean/learning_x86_assembly/README.md

 # Assembly(x64) Language Programs

-This reposiroty contains a collection of asembly language programs to help me learn assembly, it also has scripts for assembling, linking and executing the programs.
+This repository contains a collection of asembly language programs to help me learn assembly, it also has scripts for assembling, linking and executing the programs.

 ## File Structure